 Short-term investments are classified as available-for-sale and are carried at fair value (where determinable based on market prices of actively traded securities) with changes in fair value recorded in profit and loss.
 Management assesses the carrying value of AFS financial assets each period and any impairment charges are recognized in profit or loss.
 When financial assets classified as available-for-sale are sold, the accumulated fair value adjustments recognized in other comprehensive income are included in profit and loss.
-The Company does not have any assets classified as available-for-sale financial assets.
+AFS assets are included in non-current assets unless the investment matures or management intends to dispose of it within 12 months of the end of the reporting period.
+The Company's AFS assets include marketable securities that are not held for the purpose of trading.